indeedeng/imhotep/docs/data-file-requirements.md

 | yyyyMMdd.HH-yyyyMMdd.HH | `20131201.00-20131201.03.tsv` | The file contains data for the first 3 hours of the day.  |

-#### Do not use digits in an arbitrary prefix or suffix
+#### Do not use digits in an optional and arbitrary prefix or suffix

-If you include a prefix or suffix in the filename, do not use integers.
-For example, the builder ignores the prefix and suffix in the `QA_report_20131021_combined.tsv` filename.
+For example, the `QA_report_20131021_combined.tsv` filename includes an optional prefix and suffix that the builder correctly ignores.

 ## Field Headers